Ex-Lionesses who switched allegiance for World Cup

 "I didn't think about it and I wasn't missing it," she says.
 "I was actually quite exhausted because when you do that from such a young age you don't know any different."

-An approach from Jamaica reignited her interest though and, after a clean-sheet debut against Nigeria in 2021, the WSL stalwart felt accepted by the Reggae Girlz "for who I was and the player that I am".
+An approach from Jamaica reignited her interest though and, after keeping a clean sheet on her debut against Nigeria in 2021, the WSL stalwart felt accepted by the Reggae Girlz "for who I was and the player that I am".

-Two head coaches have departed Jamaica since then and the players recently criticised their federation for its "subpar" support before this World Cup.
+Two head coaches have departed Jamaica since, and the players recently criticised their federation for its "subpar" support before this World Cup.

-Speaking prior to this, Spencer was pragmatic, saying: "There's not a lot of money in that federation so with that you don't know what to expect, but we've got a very good core of players that stick together."
+Speaking prior to that, Spencer said: "There's not a lot of money in that federation so with that you don't know what to expect, but we've got a very good core of players that stick together."

 Among them is Spurs midfielder Drew Spence, 30, who also switched from England, and the two friends contributed to the victories that secured Jamaica's return to the world stage.